 Click the links below to read more about the different parts of the anniversary celebration:

-— PUBLICATION: Kvisten på grenen, grenen på treet
+— BOOK: Kvisten på grenen, grenen på treet

 — EXHIBITION: what you can see is what you can imagine at Kunstnernes Hus